shinshu-alps/rtl8852cu-20240510/README.md

 congestion at your location.
 Do not set automatic channel selection.
 As time passes, if you notice poor performance, recheck congestion and set channel appropriately.
 The environment around you can and does change over time.
+With the advent of WiFi 6, Wifi 6 (AX) is now available for the 2.4 GHz band.
+No problems have been noted when setting an AP/wifi router to mixed WiFi 4 (n) and WiFi 6 (ax).

 - Mode for 2.4 GHz: For best performance, set "N only" if you no longer use B or G capable devices.
+Or, as noted above, you can use mixed n and ax mode.

-- Network names: Do not set the 2.4 GHz Network and the 5 GHz Network to the same name.
-Note: Unfortunately many routers come with both networks set to the same name.
+- Network names: Do not set the 2.4 GHz Network, 5 GHz Network or the 6 GHz Network to the same name.
+Note: Unfortunately many routers come with all networks set to the same name.
 You need to be able to control which network that is in use so changing the name of one of the networks is recommended.
-Since many IoT devices use the 2.4 GHz network, it may be better to change the name of the 5 GHz network.
+Since many IoT devices use the 2.4 GHz network, it may be better to change the names of the 5 GHz and 6 GHz networks.

 - Channels for 5 GHz: Not all devices are capable of using DFS channels (I'm looking at you Roku.)
 It may be necessary to set a fixed channel in